ruangdokter/ruangdokter.github.io/README.md

-Ruang Dokter v1.2.2 - fixed package.
-See README in earlier package for details.
+Ruang Dokter v1.3 full package.
+Deploy to GitHub Pages by uploading all files to repository root.